 While ARPKD is considered to be the flagship disorder in this new sub-classification, autosomal dominant polycystic kidney disease (ADPKD) can be associated with congenital hepatic fibrosis and/or Caroli disease and rarer recessive disorders such as nephronophthisis, Joubert syndrome, Bardet Biedl syndrome, Meckel-Gruber syndrome, and oro-facial-digital syndrome, which all have variable degrees of renal and/or biliary involvement.
 Therefore, our Core Center has expanded its scope and will support a broader range of research activities that focus on the hepato/renal fibrocystic diseases.

 The Core has three primary objectives:

-Through the P30 mechanism, Core A will make these important resources available to the broader community of interested investigators, ARPKD families, and physicians/healthcare providers.
+A unique aspect of this Core is that it builds on established clinical, genotyping, and educational programs.
+Through the P30 mechanism, Core A will make these important resources available to the broader community of interested investigators, affected patients and families, and physicians/healthcare providers.